 Supply Chain Brief

-Our global supply chain remains fragile, even as we see some stabilization and improved predictability.
-Ocean freight rates softened over prior month but remain more than double historical averages.
-Historic import volumes and continued water way disruptions are creating tighter capacity and higher shipping costs.
-Core commodities — most notably copper and aluminum —continue to run higher over the past quarter and year over year.
+Our supply chain remains volatile with consideration to the impacts of natural disasters, labor shortages, the impacts of strikes, material availability in some market segments, transportation risks, particularly with ocean freight, and price volatility driven by continued economic inflation above targeted levels.
+Core commodities — most notably copper and aluminum — continue to run above historical averages, including last year.
 The amended 301 tariffs announced by the White House in May continue to put additional price pressure on steel and aluminum.
-While the labor market is tightening and wage growth has normalized to pre-pandemic averages, we expect ongoing freight and raw material costs will continue to drive price pressures this year.
+While wage growth has normalized and labor participation has nearly returned to prepandemic averages, we expect ongoing global inflation will continue to drive price pressures this year.

 Material Lead Times